 Many of the hardship fund schemes are aimed at businesses – but don’t let that put you off.
 There is funding out there for those who have been made redundant and are struggling to meet rent, bills, and food payments, too.

 Applying to your local council for help could mean you get a vital financial bridge until your benefit payment starts.
 It might not always be direct financial support, either.
 The fund also covers things like extra social care for the vulnerable, and the organisation of volunteer groups for those wanting to help isolated neighbours.

 Each council is responsible for its own scheme and processes.
 The best thing to do, if you need help now, is to find your local council’s website for more information.

-And if you’re really struggling mentally, as well as financially, you can find out more about getting online therapy here.
+And if you’re really struggling mentally, as well as financially, you can find out more about getting online therapy by going private here.